junjiexu628/Self_Driving_C3_Scan_Matching_Localization/README.md

 # Self_Driving_C3_Scan_Matching_Localization

+## Requirement: The goal will be to localize a car driving in simulation for at least 170m from the starting position and never exceeding a distance pose error of 1.2m.
+The simulation car is equipped with a lidar, provided by the simulator at regular intervals are lidar scans.
+There is also a point cloud map map.pcd already available, and by using point registration matching between the map and scans localization for the car can be accomplished.
+This point cloud map has been extracted from the CARLA simulator.

 ## ICP Results
 From the course introduction we can know the NDT is more accurate than the ICP in most of the situation.But we still spend much to study the ICP method.
 The ICP is easy to understand, more direct for logical to absorb.
 It is like the track association in the lidar object detection charpter.